Royals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have won in nine, or 28.1%, of the 32 contests they have been named as odds-on underdogs this year.
+- The Royals have been victorious in 10, or 30.3%, of the 33 contests they have been chosen as underdogs in this season.

-- Kansas City is 7-21 this season when entering a game as the underdog by +115 or more on the moneyline.
+- This season, Kansas City has won six of its 24 games, or 25%, when it's the underdog by at least +120 on the moneyline.

-- The Royals have an implied victory probability of 46.5% according to the moneyline set for this matchup.
+- The Royals have an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.

-- Games involving Kansas City have gone over the total set by oddsmakers in 17 of 35 chances this season.
+- Kansas City and its opponents have gone over the total this season in 18 of its 36 opportunities.

 - The Royals have played just two games with a spread this season and split those games 1-1 ATS.